 Poet and painter, Hiromi Watanabe creates work that is about healing and fantasy.

-Hiromi Watanabe is a contemporary artist from Tokyo, Japan who graduated from the KWANSEI GAKUIN University.
-She has received the 6th Star Birth Grand Prix for "Hiro Yamagata Process" and was a Finalist in the 2021 CFA Contest for Exhbition at Spectrum Brooklyn with World Wide Art.
+Poet and painter, Hiromi Watanabe creates work that is about healing and fantasy.
+From Tokyo, Japan, Hiromi is a contemporary artist and graduate of the KWANSEI GAKUIN University.
+She has received the 6th Star Birth Grand Prix for "Hiro Yamagata Process" and was a Finalist in the 2021 CFA Contest for Exhibition at Spectrum Art Fair, Brooklyn with World Wide Art.
 In 2021, Hiromi also received a Finalist Award at the 47th International Artavita online Art Contest.
-She has shown work internationally including fourteen solo shows and four shows overseas.
-Also a published poem, Hiromi is the writer of "Thank you for being born" and her poerty collection "Songs spelled out in feelings for that person" is available at ePhoenix.co.
-Hiromi has published nine books.
+She has shown work internationally, including fourteen solo shows and four shows overseas.

 This review was published by Circle Foundation for the Arts © CFA Press ∙ Images are courtesy of the artist